tomeskenazi/bitnamitools/README.md

 # Bitnami CI Project

 This repository contains one prototype script resulting of the analysis of the project given by Bitnami to support the discovery of fleet machines that are not in use anymore in the development pipeline.
+Alongside is provided a corresponding Jenkins job configuration file to ease the integration and the scheduling of that tool.

 ## Introduction
 Bitnami uses many clouds to support their development, tests, build and release strategies.
 The actual infrastructure, as well as development and test and other integration and release tools in use are unknown.
 This simplified exercise does not require in-depth knowledge of the latter and assumptions need to be addressed.
 As a result, several improvements could be suggested to better the script efficiency.